jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-01.md

 In the Creation of the world, the first separation began from the foure Elements, seeing the first matter of the world was one Chaos.

 Of this Chaos God made the greater world, being divided into four distinct Elements, viz.
 Fire, Aire, Water, and Earth.
-Fire is the hot part, Aire the moist, Water the cold, and Earth the dry part of the greater world.
+Fire is the hot part, air the moist, Water the cold, and Earth the dry part of the greater world.

 What separation shall be here spoken of